dominopizzaaaa/govtech-multimodal-ai/README.md

 - From this data, I:
   - **Downloaded 4 trademark images** and saved them in `trademark_images/`.
   - **Extracted key trademark details** (application number, mark name, description, applicant info, goods & services, image URL) into `trademark_extracted_data.csv`.
+  - **UPDATE** I extracted 24 more images from 2018-01-02 so i have more data and iamges to work with, instead of just 4.

 ---